kisejin/FL_fundamentals/README.md

 # IV.
 Federated Learning Setup

 In this experimental study, the PFLlib repository was utilized for evaluation and comparison, chosen partly due to recommendations and its comprehensive handling of functionalities required for experiments based on the FedAvg and FedProx papers.
-While certain hyperparameters were adopted from these papers and kept constant, others were slightly adjusted to meet specific requirements:
+To facilitate the experimental process, certain modifications were made to the original PFLlib repository, streamlining the training and evaluation procedures.
+While certain hyper-parameters were adopted from these papers and kept constant, others were slightly adjusted to meet specific requirements:

 - Number of clients (K): 50 clients were selected as this represents a substantial number suitable for the CIFAR-10 dataset, with less sample distribution variance compared to 100 clients where the last client has 10 times fewer local samples than the preceding clients.
 - Communication rounds (T): 200 rounds of communication between the server and clients were deemed reasonable for multiple evaluations while saving computational time.